wp-plugins/itempress/readme.txt

 **Support**

-Please use the [Support Tab](http://wordpress.org/support/plugin/itempress) to get help, suggest new features, etc.
+Please use the [Support Tab](http://wordpress.org/support/plugin/itempress) to get help, suggest new features, etc or use IRC.

 **IRC**

-`#itempress` is our official channel on freenode.
+*#itempress* is our official channel on freenode.
 Join there to get help, discuss new features, or just say Hi.
 I am usually there 10am - 4pm MST-Arizona.
 Ping my username @aubreypwd to get my attention.

 == Credits & Thanks ==